Conservation Partnerships Community Outreach & Conservation Education

 Schoolyard Habitats and Outdoor Classrooms

 The Schoolyard Habitat program helps teachers and students create wildlife habitat on school grounds.
-The U.S. Fish and Wildlife Service provides and coordinates with other agencies to give technical assistance and project guidance; provides teacher training; develops written resources; and works with other in the community to incorporate habitat issues into new school construction and renovation projects.
-Learn more.
+The U.S. Fish and Wildlife Service coordinates with other agencies to give technical assistance and project guidance.
+We also develop written resources and provide teacher training.
+Click here to see some examples of our current projects and learn how you can get involved.